rosariomoscato/rosariomoscato.github.io/_posts/2020-06-01-Covid-19-Detection-Tool.md

 published: true
 ---

-## Simple Tool for Covid-19 Detection from Chest X-Ray
+## A simple Tool for Covid-19 Detection from Chest X-Ray

 ## Disclaimer
 **This Tool is just a DEMO about Artificial Neural Networks so there is no clinical value in its diagnosis and the author is not a Doctor!**